 Traditionally, the approach to deliver socioeconomic benefits would be through grants.
 Although social investments like this are sometimes the only sensible way to support a community, donations may reduce incentives for the community to be independent.
 This not only reduces the capacity of the community to deal with their own needs but also increases costs for companies.

 A more strategic way of delivering socio-economic benefits is through enterprise development programmes.
 This provides financial, technical and implementation support to local small and medium size enterprises (SMEs).
 Importantly, enterprise development schemes respond to the strengths rather than the weaknesses of host communities – for example, their capacity to innovate and their potential to create value.

 Our global enterprise development schemes have supported nearly 65,000 jobs to date, helping ensure long-term sustainable benefits in host communities.
 In the coming year, we’ll be expanding our schemes beyond South Africa and Chile to Botswana, Brazil and Peru.
 We are also applying the concepts of Enterprise development to areas such as housing and low carbon technologies.

 Zimele - South Africa

-Zimele consists of five separate funds – the Supply Chain Fund, the Anglo American Khula Mining Fund, the Community Fund, the Olwazini Fund and the Zimele Green Fund.
+Zimele consists of four separate funds – the Supply Chain Fund, the Anglo American Khula Mining Fund, the Community Fund, and the Zimele Green Fund.
 The funds operate on a commercial basis, albeit with the social purpose of creating sustainable and economically viable enterprises by providing equity/loans, mentoring and access to value-enhancing opportunities.

 Emerge - Chile